cs573-24s/a2-DataVis-7Ways/WRITEUP.md

 Plotly Express is a graphing library available for use with Python.
 Originally developed by the company Plotly, this library provides users with access to DASH graphics with ease through the inclusion of a wide variety of functions and graph objects that negate the necessity of lengthy code segments.

 To visualize the penglings dataset, I first made sure to drop null values (which originally skewed the chart oddly) using the Pandas `dropna()` function and then utilized the `scatter()` function to build the baseline requirements for the graph (no hacks required).
-Thanks to Plotly Express' built in function features, I didn't need to write any additional code to access species filters.
+Thanks to Plotly Express' built in function features, I didn't need to write any additional code to access species filters and hover functionalities.
 To filter the graph by species, all that's required it tapping (to deselect from one) or double tapping (to deselect from ALL but one) the species legend on the right hand side of the graph.
 Similarly, to get more insight on points, all that's required is a simple hover over each point with the cursor.

 Overall, I found this tool very easy to use and I can see it being useful in scenarios that might require many simple visualizations.
 Because it has so many extra features built into its graphing functions, it can save users a lot of time on the coding and design end of things.

-### Technical Achievements

-For this visualization, I decided to add an extra tooltip functionality by adding a `labels` segment within the `scatter()` funtion so that users could hover and inspect data points within the graph.

 ![PyVis1](img/PyVis1.png)